randomnoun/yaml-combine-maven-plugin/README.md

 ## Handling of $ref

-Files can continue to use `$ref` references, and these references will survive the swagger-combine-maven-plugin process.
+Files can continue to use `$ref` references, and these references will survive the yaml-combine-maven-plugin process.

 ## Examples